freealise/freealise/translate/readme.md

-! is 'decoding' down to the morphemes (unit of meaning) a way to learn any language regardless of its similarity to English ?
+! 'decoding' down to the morphemes (unit of meaning) is only the way to learn a language similar to English as the association has to continue on the word level
-translate word by word with gtranslate for better quality than whole sentence + learning benefit

-add stress pattern
+add several translation options for word in dropdown list, and stress pattern
 arc interpolation for letters (svg)

 lyrics calligraphy | bead or thread bracelet with alphabet